Year 3 Curriculum

 Students learn about the various drug intoxication and withdrawal states, the components of drug rehabilitation and the frequent comorbid psychiatric conditions seen in patients with substance dependence through weekly case conferences at the Cincinnati Department of Veterans Affairs Medical Center.
 Students are also required to attend an Alcoholics Anonymous meeting and submit an essay about their experience.

 Psychiatric Emergency Service

 Students explore the acute management of psychiatric disorders by evaluating patients in an emergency room setting.
-Approximately 10,000 patients per year are seen in our Psychiatric Emergency Service at Deaconess Hospital at University of Cincinnati Medical Center.
+Approximately 10,000 patients per year are seen in our Psychiatric Emergency Service at Ridgeway at University of Cincinnati Medical Center.
 Through this acute assessment process, students gain a better understanding of the complexity of urgently coordinating the medical and psychosocial needs of patients with major psychiatric illnesses.